Please check back for Fall 2022 Monday Art Enrichment Registration Dates.

 Monday Art Enrichment classes

 For eight weeks in our Art Enrichment classes, children in grades 1-6 will become art investigators to uncover their relationships with places, spaces, and objects.

 By combining art studio activities with discussions of art as it relates to different time periods and cultures students come to better understand the world of art.
 Students are organized by cross-age groupings and work with a variety of media to develop their individual artistic skills.
 Art Enrichment is a student-teacher education program at Kent State University.

 Example activities include drawing, painting (acrylic, tempera, watercolor), printmaking, clay, and 3D sculptural materials.

-Please Note: Mask-wearing and social distancing are mandatory for all participants.
-For additional information on Kent State University coronavirus policies, visit our Coronavirus Updates page.
+Please Note: For additional information on Kent State University coronavirus policies, visit our Coronavirus Updates page.

 Registration is a two-step process.
 Registration is not final, and your space will not be held until payment is received.